kylew239/kylew239.github.io/_portfolio/slam.md

 ![simulation]({{ site.url }}{{ site.baseurl }}/assets/images/slam/nusim.png)

 ## Robot Control
 The robot is controlled by converting incoming `Twist` messages to wheel commands which directly control the robot wheels.
 This is done using the custom kinematics library.

 The odometry of the robot is calculated using the published `JointState` messages along with the same kinematics library.
+This calculation uses the forward kinematics of a standard differential drive robot.
 The odometry of the robot can be visualized in the simulation environment - it is represented by the blue figure.

 ## Extended Kalman Filter SLAM
-This feature is currently a work in progress.

-The SLAM pipeline for this project involves two main inputs: wheel encoders and a 2D LiDAR.
-The SLAM algorithm calculates the odometry of the robot using features detected by the LiDAR.
+Feature-based Extended Kalman Filter SLAM is performed to provide accurate odometry.
+This algorithim uses two sources of data: Odometry calculations and Fake Sensor Data.
+In the demo video, the odometry data is calculated without sensor noise, to clearly show how odometry data is affected by collisions.
+Collisions also simulate how the real robot would drift over time - odometry data would slowly become less accurate.

+The Fake Sensor Data represents the data that the LiDAR would output after going through Landmark Detection and Data Association algorithms.
+The raw LiDAR data is represented by the red dots in the demo video.

+EKF SLAM is performed in two main steps:
+1. Prediction
+  * Differences in odometry between timesteps are used to predict position
+  * Inaccurate due to odometry (slipping, noise, drifting over time)
+2. Correction
+  * Kalman Gains are calculated by looking at landmark locations
+  * Robot state is updated using this information

 ## Performance In Simulation
 Ground Truth: